 The cruelty-free movement for animal rights has been around for decades, and you could assume that the cruel practices many cosmetics and perfume companies were known for are largely abolished.
-So it is very surprising when you find out that many companies – most likely some of your favourite brands - are still choosing to endorse or practice animal testing, or use ingredients that are derived from cruel practices to animals.
+So it's very surprising when you find out that many companies – most likely some of your favourite brands - are still choosing to endorse or practice animal testing, or use ingredients that are derived from cruel practices to animals.

 Animal ingredients have been used in perfume for centuries.
 Some were (and occasionally still are) attained using cruel methods that harmed animals.
 These include: